Light-Wizzard/Trinary-Energy/README.md

-The main frame of this system called a Trinary Energy Motor, it is the frame, and can be mounted to the Test Platform, this is a non-conductive material, that can be 3D printed,
+The main frame of this system called a Trinary Energy Motor, it is the frame, and can be mounted to the Test Platform, this is a non-conductive material, that can be 3D printed, it will also house any Magnets and other internal parts.

 ## Trinary-Energy-Motor